ingeno/aws-validation/ecs/acimtl/acimtl-partner-response.md

 ### Response

-Each task definition family has dedicated IAM roles following the principle of least privilege.
+Each task definition family in the ACI-MTL platform has dedicated IAM roles following the principle of least privilege.
+The architecture implements strict role separation where each service has access only to the specific AWS resources and actions required for its designated business function.

 ### Evidence